Disappearance of Natalee Holloway: Dutch television programme

-In March 2008, news reports indicated that Van der Eem was secretly taped after giving an interview for Aruban television.
-Van der Eem, under the impression that cameras had been turned off, disclosed that he had been a friend of Van der Sloot for years (contradicting his statement on De Vries' show that he had met Van der Sloot in 2007), that he expected to become a millionaire through his involvement in the Holloway case, and that he knew the person who supposedly disposed of Holloway's body—and that Van der Sloot had asked him for two thousand euros to buy the man's silence.
-According to Dutch news service ANP, Van der Eem, who had already signed a book deal, "was furious" after learning of the taping and "threatened" the interviewer, who sought legal advice.
+In March 2008, news reports indicated that van der Eem was secretly taped after giving an interview for Aruban television.
+Van der Eem, under the impression that cameras had been turned off, disclosed that he had been a friend of van der Sloot for years (contradicting his statement on De Vries' show that he had met van der Sloot in 2007), that he expected to become a millionaire through his involvement in the Holloway case, and that he knew the person who supposedly disposed of Holloway's body—and that van der Sloot had asked him for two thousand euros to buy the man's silence.
+According to Dutch news service ANP, van der Eem, who had already signed a book deal, "was furious" after learning of the taping and "threatened" the interviewer, who sought legal advice.
 Van der Eem's book Overboord (Overboard), co-written with E.E.
 Byars, was released (in Dutch) on June 25.
-Van der Eem was arrested on December 13 in the Netherlands for allegedly hitting his girlfriend with a crowbar and engaging in risky driving behavior while fleeing police.

 The De Vries broadcast was discussed in a seminar by Dutch legal psychologist Willem Albert Wagenaar, who indicated that the statements did not constitute a confession.
-Wagenaar criticized De Vries for broadcasting the material, stating that the broadcast made it harder to obtain a conviction, and had De Vries turned over the material to the authorities without broadcasting it, they would have held "all the trumps" in questioning Van der Sloot.
+Wagenaar criticized De Vries for broadcasting the material, stating that the broadcast made it harder to obtain a conviction, and had De Vries turned over the material to the authorities without broadcasting it, they would have held "all the trumps" in questioning van der Sloot.
 Wagenaar opined that not only was the case not solved, it was not even clear that a crime had been committed.
 Professor Crisje Brants, in the same seminar, also criticized De Vries' methods.

-On November 24, Fox News aired an interview with Van der Sloot in which he alleged that he sold Holloway into sexual slavery, receiving money both when Holloway was taken, and later on to keep quiet.
+On November 24, Fox News aired an interview with van der Sloot in which he alleged that he sold Holloway into sexual slavery, receiving money both when Holloway was taken, and later on to keep quiet.
 Van der Sloot also alleged that his father paid off two police officers who had learned that Holloway was taken to Venezuela.
 Van der Sloot later retracted the statements made in the interview.
-Fox News also aired part of an audio recording provided by Van der Sloot, which he alleged is a phone conversation between him and his father, in which the father displays knowledge of his son's purported involvement in human trafficking.
+Fox News also aired part of an audio recording provided by van der Sloot, which he alleged is a phone conversation between him and his father, in which the father displays knowledge of his son's purported involvement in human trafficking.
 According to Mos, this voice heard on the recording is not that of Paulus van der Sloot—the Dutch newspaper De Telegraaf reported that the "father's" voice is almost certainly that of Joran van der Sloot himself, trying to speak in a lower tone.
 Paulus died of a heart attack on February 10, 2010.